MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Storage-class-memory-health.md

 JEDEC-compliant NVDIMM-N storage-class memory devices are supported in Windows with native drivers, starting in Windows Server 2016 and Windows 10 Anniversary Edition.
 While these devices behave similar to other disks (HDDs and SSDs), there are some differences.

-All conditions listed here are expected to be very rare occurrences, but depend on the conditions in which the hardware is used and how long and heavily it is used.
+All conditions listed here are expected to be very rare occurrences, but depend on the conditions in which the hardware is used.

 The various cases below may refer to Storage Spaces configurations.
 The particular configuration of interest is one where two NVDIMM-N devices are utilized as a mirrored write-back cache in a storage space.
 To set up such a configuration, see [Configuring Storage Spaces with a NVDIMM-N write-back cache](http://msdn.microsoft.com/library/mt650885.aspx).